pawamoy/website/docs/drafts/somewhat-modern-python-development.md

 As Claudio points it out in his article series, the Python landscape has changed considerably this last decade, and even more so these last few years.
-Python is now one of the most used language in the world, and we see a plethora of new projects coming up to life.
+Python is now one of the most used languages in the world, and we see a plethora of new projects coming up to life.
 Code formatters, linters, test runners, task runners, documentation generators, project managers, wheel builders